TramNguyen2712/CrunchCo-Snacks/README.md

 Mainstream Young Singles/Couples and Retirees have the most customers.
 Mainstream Young Singles/Couples represent 11.1% of all chip customers, and Mainstream Retirees 8.9%.
 Their high total spend simply comes from having more people, not from higher spend per person.

+Mainstream Young and Mid-Aged Singles/Couples pay a higher price per unit compared to the Budget and Premium counterparts.
+Mainstream Young Singles/Couples has the highest average price of $4.07 per bag, and Mid-Aged has $4.
+This indicates their impulse purchase behavior - grabbing a preferred product rather than price affordability.

 Budget Older Familiers shows a different reason.
-Older Families purchase the most chips per customer, around 9-10 bags of chips, more than any other group.
-This explains why the Budget Older Families have high total spend, even though they are not the biggest group by customer count.
+Older Families purchase the most chips per customer, around 8-9 bags of chips, and nearly 20,000 orders, more than any other group.
+This explains why the Budget Older Families have high total spend, even though they are not the biggest group by customer count, and their average price per bag ($3.75) is one of the lowest.

-Mainstream young and mid-aged singles/couples pay a higher price per unit compared to the Budget and Premium counterparts (~$4 - $4.07).
-This indicates a purchase behavior - grabbing a preferred product rather than price affordability.

-Budget
+Mainstream retirees sit in the middle.
+They buy a reasonable number of bags (5.61 per customer), pay a fair price of $3.85, and place the second-highest number of orders (18.6K).

+## Packet Size by Customer Segment

+175g is the most popular packet size across every single segment.
+Older Singles/Couples lead with 26,042 units, followed by Older Families (23,806) and Retirees (23,556).

+Very small packs (70g, 90g, 125g) have low performance across all groups — CrunchCo shoppers generally prefer mid-size bags over single-serve options.

+## Deep Dive - Mainstream Young Singles/Couples

+This group stands out as the best target for CrunchCo.
+They have a large customer base, they pay more per bag, and they shop on impulse.

+The table shows an affinity score.
+A score above 1.0 means this group buys that brand more than the average shopper.
+Below 1.0 means they buy it less.

+Mainstream Young Singles/Couples are 23% more likely to purchase Tyrrell's chips compared to the rest of the population, and 56% less likely to purchase Burger.

+They lean towards a bigger bag (270g), which means they are buying chips for a social occasion - movie nights, having friends over.
+Twisties is the only brand offering their 270g preference, and this may reflect a higher likelihood of purchasing Twisties.

+## Recommendation

+Mainstream Young Singles/Couples are 23% more likely to grab Tyrrels over Kettle and other brands.
+Putting these where young shoppers will see them.
+Moving Tyrrells and smaller packs of chips to end-of-aisle displays or near checkouts in stores will catch them at the moment they are most likely to make an impulse buy.

+Older Families buy around 8 - 9 bags per visit.
+A simple deal like "buy 3, get 1 free" would make their big spend even bigger without needing to attract new customers.

+The historical sales trend shows a 10-day spike before Christmas.
+The company should plan this for with festive multipacks, special displays, and loyalty card deals timed to that period.

+Burger, Sunsites, and a few other small brands have very low performance in sales.
+Before discontinuing them, try bundling them with popular brand products or running flash sales to clear stock.

+CrunchCo has purchase history on over 72,000 customers.
+Focus on sending personalized deals to targeted groups, such as alerting a Kettle-loving Retirees about a Kellte promotion.
+That is a low-cost way to bring people back more often and grow how much they spend each visit.